HOW SOAP IS MADE & WORKS

 WARHORSE: Soap from a 55-Gallon Fire Kettle

 I traveled too much.
-Then grandchildren on the way.
+Grandchildren on the way—I’m not missing that!
 Tired.
 All money went back into the business to grow more.
 Came home.
 Done.
 Closed up the WARHORSE shop, all manufacturing, all sales.
-This took several years to tie up all loose ends.
+Took several years to tie up all loose ends and give away a tractor trailer full of soap cases that was now stored in my husband’s shop.

-Now, I cook every batch myself over an open fire on my little North Carolina farm, the way I started.
+I cook every batch over an open fire on my little North Carolina farm, the way I started.

 Same focus on well known, functional ingredients.
 Same fierce clean, gentle care.